 Discussion:

 C: in Sept ad hoc meeting, the group preferred option 3.
 The changed text 10914 seems ok.
-But the STAs with true are not defined.
+But the STAs with dot11RestrictedTWTOptionImplemented set to true are not defined.
 The original text covers both cases (support and doesn’t support).

 A: doesn’t hear other opinion.
 Will run option 3.